ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Like Fan Lihua, Mu also met her husband in combat.
-Originally the daughter of a brigand, Mu effortlessly subdued her husband and even her future father-in-law when the Yang family came demanding the handover of a treasure.
-The fiery encounter, naturally, soon resulted in Mu falling for the righteous (and hopelessly obstinate) Yang Zongbao too.
+Originally the daughter of a brigand, Mu effortlessly subdued Yang Zongbao and even her future father-in-law when the Yang family came demanding the handover of a treasure.
+Thereafter, as most such Chinese stories go, also falling in love with the righteous (and hopelessly obstinate) young general.

-After marrying Yang, Mu tirelessly assisted her husband in his military affairs.
+After marrying Yang, Mu tirelessly assisted her husband in his military affairs and adventures.
 Following Yang’s death on the battlefield, she continued to lead the Yang army together with other widows of the Yang family.
 The most renowned of these later expeditions being the saga of The Twelve Widows Defeat The West (十二寡婦征西).

 Without surprise, this colorful heroine didn’t exist in history, although there are records depicting the historical deeds of the Yang Family.
 Mu’s legend also largely originated from The Generals of the Yang Family, a collection of tales based on the family written during the Northern Song Dynasty.
 Mu herself was very likely a composite character based on various female Yang leaders.